-Darryl Preston was elected Police and Crime Commissioner for Cambridgeshire and Peterborough on 6th May 2021 and officially took post on 13th May 2021.
+Darryl Preston was re-elected Police and Crime Commissioner for Cambridgeshire and Peterborough on 3rd May 2024 for their second term in office.

 Darryl served as both a front line police officer and a senior detective for 30 years (10 years in the Met and 20 years in Cambridgeshire).